Angkor Wat-the Main Monument of Angkor Area

 When Was Angkor Wat Built?

 Angkor Wat is a Hindu temple complex built to replicate the heavens on earth, meaning "City Temple".
 It was initially constructed for King Suryavarman II in the early twelfth century, during his reign from 1113 to 1150 with astronomical and cosmic rhythm and Hindu influence dedicated to Vishnu.
-And, The architects of the ancient Angkorian civilization designed and gathered their creative ideas to build the temple where its position interacted precisely with natural phenomena, using skills of architecture, mathematical calculations, and astronomy.
+And, The architects of the ancient Angkorian civilization designed and gathered their creative ideas to build the temple where its position interacted precisely with natural phenomena, using architecture skills, mathematical calculations, and astronomy.
 For example, the Solar Phenomena of Angkor Wat Equinox.
 It is the best-preserved temple and is the only one to have remained a significant religious center since its foundations; first Hindu, dedicated to Vishnu, and later Buddhist.

 Who Discovered Angkor Wat in Cambodia?